 In April of 2016, the board of managers of WhistlePig, consisting, in-part, of Bhakta’s friends, notified Bhakta that they believe he violated his duty as operating manager of the company.
 A basis for the board’s decision included Bhakta being cited on suspicion for driving under the influence of alcohol.
 The board called an extraordinary board meeting to discuss and vote upon Bhatka’s removal from his position as operating manager.
 While Bhatka’s potential removal would not strip him of his 50% ownership in the company, eliminating him from his position would allow the remaining members to authorize selling the company, the operations of which are located on a Virginia farm where Bhatka lives with his children and wife.

 Certain basic formalities, such as operating agreements and shareholders’ agreements, govern the operation of a business, and answer imperative questions such as when an owner can be or must be bought out by the company or whether former owners are free to compete with the business.
 In addition, the governing agreement can limit the legal avenues and remedies available to avoid costly litigation.
 Resolutions, formal documents that endorse actions taken on behalf of the business entity, can limit future challenges on such actions.
 The old adage “it’s not personal, it’s business” still resonates in today’s society and adhering to business formalities can ease the potential troubles of operating a business with friends or colleagues.
 In the long run, the costs of properly documenting your business relationships with friends and investors are outweighed by the costs of fighting with them and the incalculable cost of losing a friend.
-Contact Julia Wu at firstname.lastname@example.org or John Prorok at email@example.com if you have any questions relating to this article.
+Contact John Prorok at [email protected] if you have any questions relating to this article.